-On October 1, 2010, the Board of Directors adopted an Annual Incentive Plan (or "AIP") in connection with the initial public offering to more appropriately align the Company's compensation programs with those of similarly situated companies.
+On October 1, 2010, the Board of Directors adopted an Annual Incentive Plan, or AIP, in connection with the initial public offering to more appropriately align the Company's compensation programs with those of similarly situated companies.
 The amount of the annual incentive payment is determined based on performance targets established by the Board of Directors and a portion of the bonus may be paid in the form of equity (including stock and other awards under the EIP).
 Such equity awards vest over a three-year period subject to the employee's continued service to the Company.
 The related expense is recognized in the accompanying consolidated statements of operations based on grant date fair value over the vesting period of three years.

-During fiscal 2018, the Company implemented a new annual incentive program for officers and key employees.
+The Company maintains annual incentive programs for officers and key employees.
 The equity compensation would be issued in the form of restricted stock units of which a portion would vest based on the passage of time, and the other portion would vest based on specified performance conditions to be achieved over a specified time period.
 A restricted stock unit represents a contingent right to receive one share of Class A Common Stock upon vesting.
-Service-based restricted stock units vest in equal installments over a three-year period subject to the grantee's continued service on each applicable vesting date and are settled for shares of the Company's common stock.
-Dividend equivalents are paid in respect of the service-based restricted stock units when dividends are paid on the Company's common stock.
+Service-based restricted stock units vest in equal installments over a three-year period subject to the grantee's continued service on each applicable vesting date and are settled for shares of Class A Common Stock.
+Dividend equivalents are paid in respect of the service-based restricted stock units when dividends are paid on the Company's Class A Common Stock.
 Performance-based awards vest at the end of a three-year period subject to certain specified financial performance criteria and the grantee's continued service through the period.
-These awards are settled for Company Class A Common Stock and dividend equivalents.
+These awards are settled for Class A Common Stock and dividend equivalents.
 Compensation expense for performance-based awards during the performance period is estimated at each reporting date using management's expectation of the probable achievement of the specified performance criteria.

-During fiscal 2020, the Company implemented a program whereby certain non-officer employees would be eligible to receive a portion of their annual bonus in equity.
-The equity compensation would be issued in the form of restricted stock units that would vest immediately after issuance.
+The Company also maintains a program whereby certain non-officer employees would be eligible to receive a portion of their annual bonus in equity.
+The equity compensation would be issued in the form of restricted stock units that would vest immediately after issuance or over an applicable vesting period subject to the employee's continued service for the Company.
 The associated expense will be recognized in the accompanying consolidated statements of operations based on grant date fair value.